Masses of doubly heavy tetraquarks $QQ\bar{n}\bar{q}$ with $J^{P}=1^{+}$: Numerical analysis and discussions

-In FIG.$4$, we plot the prediction for $bb\bar{q}_{k}\bar{q}$, which demonstrate on used values of $M_{b}^{2}$ .
-It is seen that the dependence of the mass on Borel parameter is very weak: the predictions for $bb\bar{q}_{k}\bar{q}$ demonstrate a high stability against changes of $M_{b}^{2}$ in the optimized working interval.
-In FIG.$5$, we plot the prediction for $bb\bar{q}_{k}\bar{q}$, which demonstrate on used values of $s_{0}$.
-While the computed masses are sensitive to the choice of the continuum threshold parameter $s_{0}$, which implies that variation of $s_{0}$ generates a main part of uncertainties, it remains a constant approximately, within standard limits acceptable for our computations.
+In FIG. 4, we plot the mass prediction of $bb\bar{n}\bar{q}$ depending upon the Borel parameter $M_{b}^{2}$, which confirms the values used in Eq.
+(14).
+It is seen that the $M_{b}^{2}-$dependence of the mass is very weak: the computed masses of $bb\bar{n}\bar{s}$ show a high stability against varying of $M_{b}^{2}$ in the optimized working interval.
+In FIG. 5, we plot the mass prediction of the strange state $bb\bar{n}\bar{q}$ depending upon $s_{0}$.
+While the computed masses do depend on the continuum threshold $s_{0}$, which yields a main part of uncertainties( due to uncertainty of $s_{0}$ ), one can regard, in the light of standard limits acceptable for our computations, that they remain a constant approximately for the chosen intervals of $s_{0}$ in Eq.
+(12).

-Given all above considerations, the masses of the doubly bottom tetraquarks are obtained and compared with Ref. [{6}] and Ref. [{4}].
-The results are collected in Table \uppercase\expandafter{\romannumeral1}.

 \makeatletter \@captype{table}\makeatother